-- (D) General fixit shop.
+- (D) General fixit shop;

-- (E) Nonmotorized bicycle repair.
+- (E) Nonmotorized bicycle repair;

-- (F) Radio, television and other electrical household appliance repair.
+- (F) Radio, television, and other electrical household appliance repair;

-- (G) Shoe repair.
+- (G) Shoe repair; and

-- (H) Watch, clock, jewelry repair.

-- (2) Major.

-- (A) Blacksmiths.

-- (B) Ship engine cleaning and repair.

-- (C) Airplane motor repair and rebuilding.

-- (D) Furniture repair.

-- (E) Industrial machinery and heavy equipment repair.

-- (F) Bus and truck repair.

-- (G) Repair of vehicle (all types) body and fender, and straightening of frame and body parts.], general" means the repair of household appliances, upholstery, repair of non-motorized bicycles, shoe and garment repair, clock repair, repair and production of prosthetic devices, and general fix-it repair that does not require the use of tools or equipment that generate significant noise.
+- (H) Watch, clock, jewelry repair.], General.
+The repair of household appliances, upholstery, repair of non-motorized bicycles, shoe and garment repair, clock repair, repair and production of prosthetic devices, and general fix-it repair that does not require the use of tools or equipment that generate significant noise.
 See also personal service."

-"Repair, heavy" means the repair of industrial machinery, heavy equipment, engines and motors, vehicle repair exceeding activities permitted under the vehicle service use, blacksmithing, furniture repair and other repair activities not permitted under general repair and requiring an industrial wastewater discharge permit."
+"Repair, Heavy.
+The repair of industrial machinery, heavy equipment, engines and motors, vehicle repair exceeding activities permitted under the vehicle service use, blacksmithing, furniture repair and other repair activities not permitted under general repair and requiring an industrial wastewater discharge permit."

-""Resource [extraction" means the mining of minerals, including the exploration for, and the removal and processing of natural accumulations of sand, rock, soil and gravel.] extraction, general" means a site or facility for the exploration, extracting, and processing of natural resources, including but not limited to natural accumulations of minerals, ores, gemstones, sand, rock, soil, gravel, or water."
+"Resource [Extraction.
+The mining of minerals, including the exploration for, and the removal and processing of natural accumulations of sand, rock, soil, and gravel.]
+Extraction, General.
+A site or facility for the exploration, extracting, and processing of natural resources, including but not limited to natural accumulations of minerals, ores, gemstones, sand, rock, soil, gravel, or water."

-""Retail [establishments" means the sale of commodities or goods to the consumer and may include display rooms and incidental manufacturing of goods for retail sale on premises only.
+"Retail [Establishments.
+The sale of commodities or goods to the consumer and may include display rooms and incidental manufacturing of goods for retail sale on premises only.
 Typical retail establishments include grocery and specialty food stores, general department stores, drug and pharmaceutical stores, hardware stores, pet shops, appliance and apparel stores, motorized scooter and bicycle sales and rentals, and other similar retail activities.
 This term also includes establishments where food or drink is sold on the premises for immediate consumption, but which lack appropriate accommodations for on-premise eating and drinking.
-The term does not include open storage yards for new or used building materials, yards for scrap, salvage operations for storage or display of automobile parts, service stations, repair garages or veterinary clinics and hospitals.], general" means a facility involved in the sale, lease, or rental of new or used products.
+The term does not include open storage yards for new or used building materials, yards for scrap, salvage operations for storage or display of automobile parts, service stations, repair garages, or veterinary clinics and hospitals.], General.
+A facility involved in the sale, lease, or rental of new or used products.
 The term includes but is not limited to appliance stores; art galleries; automotive stores; banks; bicycle sales, rentals, and repair; bookstores; clothing stores; copy or shipping service centers; print shops; electronic stores; stores selling electronic cigarettes, vaping, and similar products; department stores; drug or pharmaceutical stores; fabric stores; florists; furniture, grocery or specialty food stores; hardware stores; liquor stores; scooter sales and rentals; musical instrument sales, rentals, and repair; eyeglass sales, pet stores, shoe stores, sporting good stores; toy stores; and other similar retail activities.